barryclark/jekyll-now/_posts/2017-01-13-four-things-i'm-excited-for-in-2017.md

 This semester (spring) I'm doing an independent study on natural language processing.
 I haven't 100% decided yet, but I'm probably going to use this [MIT OpenCourseWare](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-864-advanced-natural-language-processing-fall-2005/) course as a foundation.
 Then I'll have two semesters of thesis work (summer and fall) and graduate in December.

 This is a soft goal for me - if I have to wait until 2018 to graduate, I'm fine with that.
-But finally, the end it in site!
+But finally, the end is in site!

 ## Solar Eclipse